bstadlbauer/conda-lock-docker/README.md

 # conda-lock-docker

-A docker image that includes `conda-lock`
+A docker image that includes `conda-lock` and is built for all platforms